 With each new iPhone model that hits the market, the camera capabilities get better and better, so photos of stars taken with an iPhone 11 Pro will come out better than those taken on an iPhone 6.

-Because iPhone cameras use a relatively small sensor, star photos taken with your iPhone likely won’t compare in quality to a photo taken with a professional-quality DSLR.
-But there are definitely ways to improve your low-light photography no matter what type of iPhone you’re using.
-There are camera settings that you will need to control with a third-party app.
+Because iPhone cameras use a relatively small sensor, star photos taken with your iPhone likely won’t compare in quality to those taken with a professional-quality DSLR.
+But there are ways to improve your low-light photography, no matter what type of iPhone you use.
+You will need to control camera settings with a third-party app.

 Star photography is tricky to master, requiring lots of practice and experimentation.
 Keep your photo library organized with CleanMy®Phone, which will help you choose your best shots and delete the rest.